AOSPK/manifest/README.md

         ```

 - OpenGApps
+    1. **NOTE** If you are not going to use the `build.sh` script, read below:
-    1. Due to the excessive size of the .apk, some of them are not synchronized correctly only in the sync of the manifest.
+    2. Due to the excessive size of the .apk, some of them are not synchronized correctly only in the sync of the manifest.
 To correct this problem, we use a script at the root of the ROM, called `opengapps.sh`.
-    2. In order for it to work correctly, it is necessary to have installed the `git-lfs` package in your distribution.
+    3. In order for it to work correctly, it is necessary to have installed the `git-lfs` package in your distribution.
-    3. After that, run the script:
+    4. After that, run the script:
         ```
         ./opengapps.sh
         ```